Thermodynamic and transport properties of high-quality single crystals of the altermagnet CrSb: Results and discussion

-Figure \ref{fig4}b shows the magnetic field-dependent magnetoresistance (MR =$ \frac{\rho_{xx}(H)-\rho_{xx} (\mu_0H=0)}{\rho_{xx}(\mu_0H=0)})$ in the temperature range 3.5--300 K. A pronounced positive MR of nearly 80\% at 6 T and 3.5 K was observed, higher than values commonly reported for antiferromagnetic metals \cite{volny2020electrical,bodnar2020magnetoresistance,peng2025scaling} and those in recent studies on CrSb single crystals \cite{urata2024high,bai2025nonlinear,rai2025direction,peng2025scaling}, indicating the superior quality of the present crystal.
+Figure \ref{fig4}b shows the magnetic field-dependent magnetoresistance (MR =$ \frac{\rho_{xx}(H)-\rho_{xx} (\mu_0H=0)}{\rho_{xx}(\mu_0H=0)})$ in the temperature range 3.5--300 K. A pronounced positive MR of nearly 80\% at 6 T and 3.5 K was observed, higher than values commonly reported for antiferromagnetic metals \cite{volny2020electrical,bodnar2020magnetoresistance,peng2025scaling} and those in recent studies on CrSb single crystals \cite{urata2024high,bai2025nonlinear,rai2025direction,peng2025scaling,thadathil2026electrical}, indicating the superior quality of the present crystal.
+We compare our MR results with recent reports on CrSb single crystals \cite{bai2025nonlinear,peng2025scaling,thadathil2026electrical} and thin films \cite{aota2025epitaxial,bommanaboyena2025single} (see \cref{MR}).
+Clearly, higher-RRR samples exhibit larger MR. This supports the attribution of higher MR in our samples to the improved crystal quality.
 As the temperature increases, the MR gradually decreases in magnitude yet remains positive in the entire field range.
 As shown by solid curve in \cref{fig4}b, we found that MR varies with $B^{1.58}$, consistent with previous reports \cite{bai2025nonlinear, urata2024high}.
 According to classic Kohler’s rule, magnetoresistance measured at different temperatures is expected to merge onto a universal curve when expressed as a function of the scaled field ($\mu_0H$/$\rho_{xx} (\mu_0H=0)$).
 As shown in \cref{fig4}c, our MR data collapse onto a single curve, demonstrating strong adherence to Kohler’s rule.
 This behavior suggests that the magnetoresistance is primarily governed by the orbital motion of charge carriers with a common scattering time in a magnetic field \cite{bai2025nonlinear,urata2024high,rai2025direction}.